permutationlock/aven-cfmt/README.md

 is specifically tailored to my code aesthetic and supports minimal configuration;
 it's trying to be `zig fmt` or `go fmt`, not `clang-format`.

-## Errors

-The formatter will only parse and render code that it considers to be correct.
-It will report the first parse error encountered, along with the exact location of the error in the source file.
-By default lines are required to render within 80 columns, with a slight overflow allowance to simplify the rendering logic.
-If a line cannot be broken to fit within 80 columns, e.g. due to a long identifier or excessive indent depth, then the formatter will error and report the offending line in the original source file.

-The formatter does not perform any semantic analysis, and it's error messages will pale in comparison to a real C compiler.
-The reports are primarily for debugging cases where a valid C source file doesn't fit within the restrictive flavor of C that `aven-cfmt` can parse.

 ## Limitations

 The formatter is designed to parse code that follows the C99 or C11 standard